fromnineteen80/stakeholder/stakeholder_project_findings.md

 ### Who Buys This?

-Based on HP's team structure and Soappboxx's use cases:
+Based on The organization's team structure and Soappboxx's use cases:

 **Primary Buyer:** Chief Corporate Affairs Officer (or equivalent)
 **Budget Holder:** COO or CEO